mchav/dataframe/examples/README.md

 ## California housing

 Preparation:
-This has a hasktorch integration that requires some setup.
-Copy the [`get-deps.sh`](https://github.com/hasktorch/hasktorch/blob/master/deps/get-deps.sh) file into the dataframe home directory.
-This will download and link some pytorch files required to run the examples.
+This has a hasktorch integration that requires dynamic linking to be enabled.

-After this is done you'll need to run `./set_hasktorch_env` to put the hasktorch libraries in your `LD_LIBRARY_PATH`.
+`./setup_torch` does just that.
+It creates a cabal.project.local file that has dunamic linking enabled.

+This example also requires GHC <= 9.8.

 Running:
 `cabal run california_housing`.